vik-s/quartz/content/permanent/Interpretation of Mason's Invariant U as a Gain Maximum.md

 ---
-title: "Interpretation of Mason's Invariant U as a Gain Maximum"
+title: Masons Unilateral Gain
 created: 2023-04-10 10:56
-status: #permanent
+status:
-tags: #ee/basics
+tags:
 ---

-[[Mason's Invariant U]] is the maximum achievable power gain of an amplifer provided that the following conditions are met:
+[[Mason's Invariant U]] is the maximum achievable power gain of an amplifier provided that the following conditions are met:

 1. The [[Excalidraw/embedding_2port_network.excalidraw|embedding network]] is linear, lossless, reciprocal two-port
 2. The device + embedding network is unilateralized (the embedding network is chosen such that the composite is a [[permanent/unilateral device|unilateral device]])